Destinations Greece Athens

 The costGrand-hotel prices.
 Book ahead for sunset even mid-week.

-Food or view?Both serious, but the view is the headline.
+Food or view?Both good, but the view is the headline.

 VerdictThe icon.